When you notice the coldness in your home disappearing, it may be time to install a humidifier. Perhaps you can’t sleep well, or your throat is sore.

 If you notice your skin is turning dry and scaling or your nose starts to crack or itch.

-Unfortunately, many of these signs Show that you require a humidifier.
+Unfortunately, many of these signs Show that you need a humidifier.

-Your indoor air quality affects your health in many different ways but is especially important for anyone who has allergies, respiratory illness, or other issues.
+Your indoor air quality affects your health in many different ways but is especially important for anyone who has allergies, asthma, or other respiratory issues.

 You’ve thought about purchasing a humidifier but don’t know what to look for?
 Please read our guide of best Humidifiers.